JimDesu/basis-lang/spec.md

 **Annotation is opt-in; if declared, the set is enforced as a contract.** A signature may omit the brackets, in which case the failure set is **inferred** from the body &mdash; the union of messages produced by `.fail` directives in the body and by called commands' declared (or inferred) failure sets, minus any messages consumed by recovery handlers within the body.
 When the brackets are present, the typechecker enforces them as the upper bound on the body's emitted failures: every message the body can emit must be at-or-below some message listed in the brackets (by the subsumption relation above).
 An emission outside the declared set is a static error at the offending `.fail` or call site.

 The typechecker tracks the failure set of every command, annotated or not, for use at call sites.
+A discharge arm (`|!`, &sect;4.16) consumes its proven set from the inference exactly as a recovery arm does; the envelope owner/viewer state is a runtime bit outside the static vector, consulted only by the checks of &sect;4.15 and &sect;7.13a and by discharge proofs through the construction-provenance judgment.
 The inference algorithm &mdash; fixed-point analysis over the call graph, joined with the failure-state lattice (&sect;4.13) &mdash; is implementation-defined beyond this characterization.

 **Additive form for callee-propagated failures.** A failure-set annotation may opt into an **additive** mode by placing a leading `+` inside the brackets: `?[+ Net]` denotes "whatever propagates from callees, plus the closure-at-or-below of `Net`."
 The list following the `+` is the set of messages the command adds *directly*; the implicit component is the union of the failure sets of all callees reachable from the body &mdash; statically resolved for direct calls, polymorphically resolved through callable parameters at each call site of this command.
 The typechecker assembles the full set per call site.